Retro Tech Want List

 Have a Lead?

-For additional videos, updates, and classic tech nostalgia, visit the Geek With Social Skills YouTube channel, reliving every glorious beep, click, and pixel along the way.
+For additional videos, updates, and classic tech nostalgia, visit the Geek With Social Skills YouTube channel and relive every glorious beep, click, and pixel along the way.